xparadoxical/gddocs/docs/endpoints/songs/musiclibrary.md

 You can download a track by sending a GET request to `https://geometrydashfiles.b-cdn.net/music/{id}.mp3`.
 All Music Library song IDs have an offset of 10,000,000 to not interfere with the Newgrounds songs.

+## CDN Tokens

+The GD client currently sends two parameters for every `https://geometrydashfiles.b-cdn.net` request: `token` and `expires`.
+While these aren't required as of the time of writing, they may be required in the future.
+Click [here](/topics/cdn_token.md) to find out how to generate the CDN tokens.

 ## Archive

 The music library and SFX library versions are auto-archived by Cvolton at https://cvolton.eu/sfx.